Here's the info you need to make sure your big day goes smoothly.

 DO NOT BRING PERSONAL ITEMS OR VALUABLES TO THE FIELDHOUSE ON COMMENCEMENT DAY.
 SECURITY IN THE FIELDHOUSE CAN NOT BE GUARANTEED.

 Your cap and gown will need to be returned after your ceremony.
-Please take your cap and gown to Court 1 in the Student Recreation Center.
-There will be representatives from Herff Jones there to take your cap and gown.
+Graduates will be directed to Court 1 in the Student Recreation Center as they leave the ceremony.
+There, representatives from Herff Jones will collect your cap and gown.
 The tassel included with your regalia is yours to keep.

 Lantz Arena is located on Grant Avenue in Charleston.
 If you are traveling on Highway 16/Lincoln Ave. into Charleston from the east or west, you travel on Lincoln Ave. and turn south on Fourth Street.
 Continue south to the first intersection (Fourth Street and Grant Avenue).
 The diagram below shows the parking areas around Lantz arena.
 Campus parking map.

 Special Needs Parking

 Permanent on-campus spaces are designated for persons with disabilities.
 On Commencement Day, additional spaces will be made available for special needs parking on the north side of Lantz Arena for all ceremonies.